Prepare Spanner for RDI

 3. Create a service account

 To allow RDI to access the Spanner instance, you'll need to create a service account with the appropriate permissions.
-This service account will then be provided to RDI as a secret for authentication.
+By default, RDI uses Google Cloud Workload Identity authentication.
+In this case RDI will assume the service account is assigned to the GKE cluster.
+Alternatively, you can provide the service account credentials as a Kubernetes secret (see step 4 for details).

 1. Create the service account